1313e/PRISM/docs/source/user/terminology_docs.rst

 	The maximum distance between two values of a specific model parameter at which the Gaussian contribution to the correlation between the values is still significant.

 Gaussian sigma [`sigma`]
 	The standard deviation of the Gaussian function.
-It is not required if only regression is used.
+It is not required if regression is used.

 Implausibility (cut-off) check [`impl_check`]
 	The process of determining whether or not a given set of implausibility values satisfy the implausibility cut-offs of a specific emulator iteration.